Skip to main content

 Note: The hostname used for all SNMP requests should be snmp.meraki.com.
 Please avoid using organization-specific hostnames that use the format nXXX.meraki.com like n123.meraki.com.

-IP restrictions can be configured to restrict SNMP access to particular sources.
-SNMP versions 1 and 2 send the community string in clear text, so IP restrictions would be useful to prevent unauthorized SNMP access if the community string is intercepted or learned by another party.
+IP restrictions must be configured to restrict SNMP access to particular IP addresses or ranges in the customer environment when using v2c.
+SNMP versions 1 and 2 send the community string in clear text, so IP restrictions are required to prevent unauthorized SNMP access if the community string is intercepted or learned by another party.
+They are recommended for v3 but not required.

 Note: Meraki SNMP access only supports get requests, so no changes to the dashboard configuration can be made using SNMP.
 Meraki uses the read-only community string type.
 The following are supported when polling the dashboard: GetRequest and GetNextRequest snmp GET methods.